rma945/CryptoRatt/README.md

-# Description
+# CryptoRatt

-CryptoRatt - credentials managment solution, that aimed for provide a free and useful password management solution for small or large teams.
+CryptoRatt - is a credentials managment solution, that aimed for provide a free and useful password management solution for small or large teams.
 It provides SSO login via LDAP or ID, and password management audit, permissions managment and more.

-CryptoRatt is a fork from [tildashas/RatticWeb](https://github.com/tildaslash/RatticWeb) with additional features and updated UI.
+This project was  forked from [tildashas/RatticWeb](https://github.com/tildaslash/RatticWeb) with additional features and updated UI.

 ## Features